-The Committee meets at least once each quarter and reports on its activities to the Board.
+The Audit Committee meets at least once each quarter and reports on its activities to the Board.
 Activities reviewed are based on its mandate and annual work plan.
-At each regularly scheduled quarterly meeting, the Committee has the opportunity to meet separately, in camera with each of the executive team and the external auditors.
+At each regularly scheduled quarterly meeting, the Audit Committee has the opportunity to meet separately, in-camera with each of the executive team and the external auditors.

-The following sets forth highlights of the actions taken by the Committee in 2012.
+The following sets forth highlights of the actions taken by the Audit Committee in 2016.

-Financial reporting
+Financial Reporting

-- received presentations from the Corporation's CFO and made inquiries related to the quarterly and annual financial performance and operating results of the Company, including its reporting segments, relative to results in prior periods and to investor expectations - reviewed, throughout the year, any changes or adoption of significant accounting policies and significant estimates impacting the current and future financial statements of the Corporation - reviewed and discussed with the CEO and the CFO their readiness to certify the annual and interim financial statements and related disclosure materials, as required under Canadian securities legislation - reviewed and recommended to the Board for approval the public release and filing of the annual audited consolidated financial statements and quarterly unaudited consolidated financial statements of the Corporation, including related news releases and Management's discussion and analysis - reviewed and recommended to the Board for approval key securities filings that contain financial information, including the Annual Information Form
+- received presentations from the Chief Financial Officer and made inquiries related to the quarterly and annual financial performance and operating results of the Corporation, including its reporting segments, relative to results in prior periods and to investor expectations; - reviewed, throughout the year, any changes or adoption of significant accounting policies and significant estimates impacting the current and future financial statements of the Corporation; - reviewed and discussed with the Chief Executive Officer and the Chief Financial Officer their readiness to certify the annual and interim financial statements and related disclosure materials of the Corporation, as required under Canadian securities legislation; - reviewed and recommended to the Board for approval the public release and filing of the annual audited consolidated financial statements and quarterly unaudited consolidated financial statements of the Corporation, including related news releases and Management's discussion and analysis; - and reviewed and recommended to the Board for approval key securities filings that contain financial information, including the Annual Information Form;

-External auditors
+External Auditors

-- · oversaw the work of the external auditors - reviewed and approved the annual audit plan - · monitored the progress of the external audit - received reports on the external auditors' internal quality control procedures, independence and confidentiality procedures - · met quarterly with the external auditors without management present - recommended to shareholders the appointment of external auditors - reviewed and set the compensation of the external auditors - reviewed and pre-approved all audit, audit-related and non-audit services provided by the external auditors or their affiliates
+- · oversaw the work of the external auditors; - · reviewed and approved the annual audit plan; - monitored the progress of the external audit; - received reports on the external auditors' internal quality control procedures, independence and confidentiality procedures; - met quarterly with the external auditors without Management present; - recommended to shareholders the appointment of external auditors; - reviewed and set the compensation of the external auditors; - and reviewed and pre-approved all audit, audit-related and non-audit services provided by the external auditors or their affiliates.

-Accounting and financial management
+Accounting and Financial Management

-- reviewed and approved the Corporation's major accounting policies, including alternatives and potential key management estimates and judgments and the Corporation's financial policies and compliance with such policies - · reviewed with management the Company's financial policies and compliance with these policies - reviewed reports regarding status of capital markets and implications for K-Bro and financing plans such as renewal and amendments to credit facilities - · received reports regarding taxation matters including any tax adjustments, status of existing and projected tax provisions - reviewed and discussed with management at each regularly scheduled quarterly meeting the results of significant capital expenditures and recommended to the Board any capital project spending approvals in excess of previous budgetary authorizations
+- reviewed and approved the Corporation's major accounting policies, including alternatives and potential key management estimates and judgments; - reviewed with Management the Corporation's financial policies and compliance with these policies; - reviewed reports regarding the status of capital markets and implications thereof for K-Bro and its financing plans, such as renewal and amendments to its credit facilities; - received reports regarding taxation matters including any tax adjustments and status of existing and projected tax provisions; and - reviewed and discussed with Management at each regularly scheduled quarterly meeting the results of significant capital expenditures and recommended to the Board any capital project spending approvals in excess of previous budgetary authorizations.

-Audit Committee related governance
+Audit Committee Related Governance